CodexLink/chips.omp.json/README.md

 ## Showcase

 Please understood that the theme may look different depending on your configuration such as the font ligatures embedded on your custom font, your prompt and other factors that affects the visuals of your prompt.
-Please see [my dotfiles](https://github.com/CodexLink/dotfiles-configs-archive) and check the folder `dist/font` if you want to get the same feeling and font + glyphs rendering.
+Please see [my dotfiles](https://github.com/CodexLink/dotfiles-configs-archive) and check the folder `dist/font` and `cli/win32` if you want to get the same feeling (ie. command-hinting, command-shortcut, etc.) and font + glyphs rendering.

 > Note that my custom font has issues in regards to single-width and double-width for other icons, some icons went smaller than what is being rendered from the `oh-my-posh` config export renderer.

-**Also please note**, the screenshots provided here has the theme version of commit [91cc394](https://github.com/CodexLink/chips.omp.json/commit/91cc394f1bcca0fa0103b6fa7156edd83ae586b6).
-Next commit will further re-new all screeenshots with same terminal width size.
+**Also please note**, the screenshots provided here has a parsing error for the wakatime, rendering the wakatime segment have a same cyan-like color when it shouldn't be, the section showcasing the `On-Spot Prompt Adjustment` and its preceeding sections shows the fixed color render for the wakatime segment, where I just noticed and was able to fix it in `v1.0.0`.

 ### Environment Variable Render Variants